 This course is now offered on the APA Learn educational platform.

 You'll learn about:

-Participants will understand newly developed, data-based energy policy evaluation methods based on unique city characteristics.
+Newly developed, data-based energy policy evaluation methods based on unique city characteristics.

-The session will demonstrate the significant, nationwide GHG abatement potential of city-level actions and the comparative impact of different types of energy actions including transit, buildings, and solar.
+Significant, nationwide GHG abatement potential of city-level actions and the comparative impact of different types of energy actions including transit, buildings, and solar.

-Audience participants will be called upon to compare city energy use through the Department of Energy’s City Energy Profile tool, which provides data on electricity, natural gas, and vehicle fuel use as well as six additional energy metrics for every U.S. city.
-The presenters will discuss data-based city policy evaluation results from a National Renewable Energy Laboratory (NREL) analysis based on this new dataset of energy consumption in nearly 24,000 cities.
+This session will explore how cities can use newly available energy use data and policy analysis to move toward a clean energy future.
+Compare city energy use through the Department of Energy’s City Energy Profile tool, which provides data on electricity, natural gas, and vehicle fuel use as well as six additional energy metrics for every U.S. city.
+Presentations include data-based city policy evaluation results from a National Renewable Energy Laboratory (NREL) analysis based on this new dataset of energy consumption in nearly 24,000 cities.

 The presentation features two of the DOE Cities-LEAP local government-led teams of funding recipients, Portland, Oregon and Bellevue, Washington/ICLEI discussing their innovative approaches to integrating data and analysis into city decision making and prioritization toward a clean energy future.